53616D616E746861/ai-agent-care-package/semantic_state_clusters_instructions.md

 This experiment demonstrates:

-- State transfer is not limited by compression alone
+- State transfer fidelity is not limited by compression alone
 - It is limited by **what dimensions are encoded**

 Better encoding does not recreate the original state perfectly.